18 Amazing Restaurants In Kensington

 1. Locanda Ottoemezzo, W8 5ET.

 It’s named after Frederico Fellini’s 1963 cinematic masterpiece Otto e mezzo, meaning 8 ½.
 Stepping into Locanda Ottomezzo is a little like stepping into your own Italian movie.
 Vintage movie posters, cosy seating, and a true taste of Italy.
 Sister restaurant to the Ottoemezzo Café, Locanda Ottomezzo is one of the most authentic Italian restaurants in London.
 It’s a hidden gem, tucked away in the heart of Kensington.
-And, it’s one of David’s favourites.
+And, it’s one of David’s favourite dining experiences.

 2. Launceston Place, W8 5RL.

-For sophistication, fine dining and one of the best wine lists in London, try Launceston Place.
+For sophistication, high end fine dining and one of the best wine lists in London, try Launceston Place.
 It’s a Michelin starred gem situated in an elegant 19th century townhouse, close to Kensington Gardens and Kensington Palace.
-The late Princess Diana was at Launceston Place so often that they named a dish after her, the Soufflé Diana.
+The late Princess Diana was at her neighbourhood restaurant Launceston Place so often that they named a dish after her, the Soufflé Diana.
 Indulge in the tasting menu at lunch or dinner, with optional wine pairing for the ultimate in European cuisine.
 It was listed in the Top 100 Best Restaurants in the UK at the Estrella Dam National Restaurant Awards, 2023.

 3. Chakra, W8 4LX.